eviterin/Contract-Deployer/README.md

 ## Run

-Compiles `Lock.sol`, deploys it to the Base Sepolia chain, and then writes to the contract.

-The `Lock.sol` contract locks the funds up until the date specified during its deployment.
-The `showcase.js` script deploys this contract with the parameter set to 10 seconds in the future.

 ```shell
 npx hardhat compile
 npx hardhat run scripts/showcase.js --network base-sepolia
 ```

-Expected output:
+Compiles `Lock.sol` and then deploys it to the Base Sepolia chain.

+The `Lock.sol` contract locks up the funds until the date specified during its deployment.

+The `showcase.js` script deploys this contract with the parameter set to 10 seconds in the future.

+Expected output of running `showcase.js`:
 ```
 Lock deployed to: [contract address]
 Attempting to withdraw